jesudianch/jesudianch/README.md

 Deployed and managed containerized applications using Kubernetes.

-Implemented auto-scaling and monitoring for cloud-native applications.

-Optimized cloud costs by leveraging Kubernetes cluster scaling strategies.

 Security & Compliance

 Ensured compliance with security best practices for application deployments.

 Integrated vulnerability scanning tools in the DevOps pipeline.

-Enforced RBAC policies and access controls for Kubernetes workloads.

 Future Learning & Goals